syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Blazor.md

     //Open an existing Word document.
     using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Docx))
     {
-        //Instantiation of DocIORenderer for Word to Image conversion using (DocIORenderer render = new DocIORenderer())
+        //Instantiation of DocIORenderer for Word to image conversion using (DocIORenderer render = new DocIORenderer())
         {
             Stream imageStream = document.RenderAsImages(0, ExportImageFormat.Jpeg);